-2 Tunowski, R. (2020) The comparative method (Qualitative) Six out of the thirteen largest commercial banks listed on the Warsaw Stock Exchange in 2020, Independent Variable - Use of the Business Intelligence management system.
-Dependent Variable - Financial condition of commercial banks positive relationship between the use of the Business Intelligence systems and financial condition may be an indication for bank managers that investments in the Business Intelligence system improve the financial condition The obtained results confirm the research hypothesis and indicate a general improvement in the overall financial condition of banks as a result of using the BI system.
-The positive impact of using the BI system on financial condition indicators was identified in all the examined areas of the financial condition.
-3 Magaireh, A. I. et al. (2019) Mixed method approach using survey research method and qualitative interview (Semi- structured interviews with open- ended questions Public sector organization Project management User education and training IT infrastructure Well defined users' expectation Peer support Development Approach Integration with other systems Adequate Resources The findings of this research shows that the top management support, strategic planning, clear vision, user participation, team skills, organizational structure, development technology and user access are very demanding factors of BI implementation success in the public sector organizations, the findings of the study can also tell the organization that to focus on those CSFs of BI systems which provide them a good brief to implement, plan and manage the BI projects and to tackle the issues and concerns related to BI implementation
+2 Tunowski, R. (2020) The comparative method (Qualitative) Six out of the thirteen largest commercial banks listed on the Warsaw Stock Exchange in 2020, Poland of the Business Intelligence management system.
+Dependent Variable - Financial condition of commercial banks The results demonstrated positive relationship between the use of the Business Intelligence systems and financial condition may be an indication for bank managers that investments in the Business Intelligence system improve the financial condition The obtained results confirm the research hypothesis and indicate a general improvement in the overall financial condition of banks as a result of using the BI system on financial condition indicators was identified in all the examined areas of the financial condition.
+3 Magaireh, A. I. et al. (2019) Mixed method approach using survey research method and qualitative interviews with openended questions Public sector organization ABD ting, is r Project management The findings of this research shows that the top management support, strategic planning, clear vision, user participation, team skills, organizational structure. development technology and user access are very demanding factors of BI implementation success in the public sector organizations, the findings of the study can also tell the organization that to focus on those CSFs of BI systems which provide them a good brief to implement, plan and manage the BI projects and to tackle the issues and concerns related to BI implementation

 4 Rouhani, S. et al (2018) Quantitative Analysis using SEM Banking and financial industry Iran TOE dimension Independent Variables Perceived tangible benefits; Perceived intangible benefits; Perceived costs, Perceived complexity; Organization Business size; Organization's readiness; Organization strategy; Environment Industry competition; Rival's absorptive capacity.
 Dependent Variable adoption of BIS.
 All eight hypotheses are supported except perceived cost.
 There is no significant relationship between lower perceived costs the BIS towards the impact on the BIS adoption.
 5 Owusu et al (2017) Quantitative The collected data was analysed through the method of Structural Equation Modelling (SEM).
-120 managers and academicians in 12 private university Malaysia Technology-Organization- Environment (TOE) framework and the Diffusion of Innovations (DOI) The results also indicate that most private universities in Malaysia are currently involved in level 2 of BIS adoption 6 Owusu et al (2017) Quantitative Analysis using Partial least squares structural equation modeling (PLS-SEM) 130 Bank executives Ghana ABD ing, is r Independent variables Technological Relative Advantage, Complexity, and Compatibility Organizational Organizational Size, Top Management Support, Presence of a Champion, and Organizational Readiness Environmental Competitive Pressure, and Regulatory Body Dependent variable BI Systems Adoption BI Systems adoption in Ghana Banks are influenced by the Relative Advantage of BI Applications, Complexity of BI Applications, Presence of a Champion, Organizational Readiness, and Regulatory Body 7 Whitcomb, V. J. (2016) Qualitative Semi- structured interview questions Interviewed nine individuals (learning program managers) for the study and used eight for coding purposes Learning Managem ent System USA Critical Success Factors (CSFs) selected: Management support, Strategy goals and mission, Project management, Culture, The ability to change.
+120 managers and academicians in 12 private university Malaysia Technology-Organization- Environment (TOE) framework and the Diffusion of Innovations (DOI) The results also indicate that most private universities in Malaysia are currently involved in level 2 of BIS adoption 6 Owusu et al (2017) Quantitative Analysis using Partial least squares structural equation modeling (PLS-SEM) 130 Bank executives ABD Sing, is r Independent variables Technological Relative Advantage, Complexity, and Compatibility Organizational Organizational Size, Top Management Support, Presence of a Champion, and Organizational Readiness Environmental Competitive Pressure, and Regulatory Body Dependent variable BI Systems Adoption BI Systems adoption in Ghana Banks are influenced by the Relative Advantage of BI Applications, Complexity of BI Applications, Presence of a Champion, Organizational Readiness, and Regulatory Body 7 Whitcomb, V. J. (2016) Qualitative Semi- structured interview questions Interviewed nine individuals (learning program managers) for the study and used eight for coding purposes Learning Managem ent System USA Critical Success Factors (CSFs) selected: Management support, Strategy goals and mission, Project management, Culture, The ability to change.
 Technology and vendor selection, System integration and support, Human resources Dependent variables: Learning Management System Implementations All participants indicated that the end-user experience was critical for success.
 Of these, a streamlined and easy-to-navigate interface, seamless integration with the 124 association management system, and interesting and engaging content were the most significant.
 Technology and Software is primary concern is the Learning Management System implementation All participants expressed how important the vendor was in managing a successful implementation.